knpuniversity/symfony4/knpu/ep4-security/access-control.md

 from the database, checking their password and even protecting ourselves from the Borg Collective... with CSRF tokens.

-So let's start to look at the second part of security: authorization.
+So let's start to look at the second part of security: **authorization**.
 Authorization is all about deciding whether or not a user should have access to something.
 This is where, for example, you can require a user to log in before they see some page - or restrict some sections to admin users only.